AidanBrasseur/FitMeals/README.md

 5. [Third Party Libraries](#third-party-libraries)

 ## API Documentation
+Our API is hosted on heroku at the following url https://csc309-team14-fitmeals-api.herokuapp.com/

 The full documentation for our API was created using PostMan and can be found at the following link: [API docs](https://documenter.getpostman.com/view/15303556/TzCTa5pU)

 ## Features of FitMeals